-2. The Gold (19), Silver (15) Bronze (10), and Commuter (5) meal plans can only be used in the Mund Dining Hall and only one entrance is allowed per meal period.
+2. The Gold (220), Silver (190) Bronze (1150 and Commuter (45 or 75) meal plans can only be used in the Mund Dining Hall and only one entrance is allowed per meal period.

-3. Meals not used during the board week do not carry over to the next board week.
+3. Meals not used during the semester do not carry over to the next board week.

 Resident students who come to the Office of Student Affairs to inquire about changes after the deadline each semester will be handled on a case-by-case basis until the second Friday of the semester, in the following manner: Students will not be permitted to change their flex dollar amount, but will be permitted to change their base meal plan (Gold/Silver/Bronze).
 Within this same period during the first semester, first-year students can only change and choose from the New Student Gold or Silver level plans for their first semester, and select any base meal plan for their second semester.

-Students are welcome to eat in any of the dining facilities: Mund Dining Hall, InterMetzo, Dutchmen Den, and the new Café in the Arnold Sports Center.
+Students are welcome to eat in any of the dining facilities: Mund Dining Hall, InterMetzo, Dutchmen Den, and Library Coffee Bar.
 Each offers a wide variety of dining options.

-- Breakfast.
+1. Breakfast.
 Although the weekly breakfast normally begins at 7 a.m., students may eat in the dining hall as early as 6:30 a.m.
+They may also choose to use one meal equivalency between 8–9 am in Intermetzo.
 There is no reimbursement for a missed breakfast.

-- Lunch.
+2. Lunch.
 All students who must be off-campus may sign up in with dining services for a takeout lunch.
+They may choose to use one meal equivalency between 11 a.m.–1 p.m. in Intermetzo or Dutchmen Den.
 There is no reimbursement for a missed lunch.
 Call 867-6310 to sign up and get instructions on how to receive the takeout lunch.

 Room Deposit Policy

-Students must pay a $100 room deposit prior to room sign-up to be eligible to secure a room within a residential facility.
+Students returning for the following year must pay a $100 room deposit prior to room sign up to be eligible to secure a room within a residential facility.
 The $100 room deposit is not refunded if the student withdraws or does not return due to academic or disciplinary suspension.

 The $100 room deposit is credited toward the next year’s tuition and fees if the student returns for the fall semester.
-The $100 credit applies for change in status (e.g., student elects to study abroad or changes from resident to commuter or off-campus housing).
 The $100 credit will appear on the student’s bill in July of the appropriate year.

 The $100 room deposit may be refunded under compelling circumstances (e.g., medical leave).
-The Dean of Students will initiate a recommendation for a refund under these circumstances.
+The director of residential life will initiate a recommendation for a refund under these circumstances.

-The College will provide housing to currently enrolled full-time undergraduate stduents who have not completed an undergraduate degree.
-Ninth-semester seniors who have not completed an undergraduate degree may appeal to the Director of Residential Life for on- campus housing.
+The College will provide housing to currently enrolled full-time undergraduate students who have not completed an undergraduate degree.
+Ninth-semester seniors who have not completed an undergraduate degree may appeal to the director of residential life for on-campus housing.

-In order to be considered a commuter, a student must live within a 60-mile radius of the campus and commute from their parent(s), guardian’s home or legal residence on a daily basis.
+To be considered a commuter, a student must live within a 30-mile radius of campus and commute from their parent(s)/guardian’s home or permanent residence daily.

-The change of housing status form can be obtained from the Student Affairs Office.
-The form requires a parent or legal guardian’s signature and must be received in the Student Affairs Office by July 1 for the following fall semester and by December 1 for the spring semester.
+The change of housing status form can be obtained from the Office of Residential Life.
+The form requires a parent or legal guardian’s signature and must be received in the Office of Residential Life by July 1 for the fall semester and by December 1 for the spring semester.
 Students listed as a commuter and later found living in off-campus quarters will be assigned a room and meal plan on campus and charged accordingly.